top of page

 There is no shortage of local start-ups and SMEs in waste management and recycling seeking to create a sustainable circular economy to address plastic pollution.
 However, they need support to develop expertise and scale to lead this transformation.

-While local innovators possess an in-depth understanding of local markets and close working relationships with informal collectors, they do not have sufficient resources and funding.
-Most importantly, without connections to global markets, they struggle to achieve scale domestically to bring about a significant impact on the local ecosystem.
+While local innovators possess an in-depth understanding of local markets and close working relationships with informal collectors, they lack sufficient resources and funding.
+Most importantly, they struggle to achieve domestic scale without connections to global markets and significantly impact the local ecosystem.

 The good news is that these gaps can be filled through collaboration across the plastic value chain - from corporations leading the movement to end plastic pollution to public and private investors who can channel financing toward solutions.